cs1060f25/magpeng1-hw5/README.md

 - `prompts.txt`: Documentation of AI prompts used to develop the attack

 ### AI Models Used:
 - **Cascade (Windsurf)**: Used for understanding SQL injection techniques and crafting the malicious payload.
-The model provided guidance on breaking out of SQL string literals and constructing OR clauses for database dumping.
+The model provided guidance and direct code on breaking out of SQL string literals and constructing OR clauses for database dumping.

-### Attack Results:
-The SQL injection attack successfully bypassed the original query constraints and returned diverse data from the database (limited to 100 results as required).
+    - **Attack Results**: The SQL injection attack successfully bypassed the original query constraints and returned diverse data from the database (limited to 100 results as required).
 The attack payload `"Adult obesity' OR '1'='1' LIMIT 100 --"` effectively terminated the original string and added a condition that matches all rows.

 ### Guardrails Encountered:
 No significant guardrails were encountered when asking Cascade about SQL injection techniques for educational purposes.
 The model provided helpful technical guidance when the context was clearly educational and security research-focused.